Take the next step!

 Learn the principles and procedures of Ketamine Assisted Therapy in this six module training with the Polaris Insight Center.
 You will acquire the skills necessary to administer ketamine in combination with psychotherapy in a clinical setting.
 The curriculum is taught by an experienced and knowledgeable faculty of ketamine and MDMA protocols through live video sessions.
 The format is interactive between trainers and students.
 This training program is designed for mental health professionals - physicians, psychologists, therapists, nurses, social workers, etc.

-Polaris Insight Center is dedicated to the ethical and compassionate clinical use of ketamine-assisted and psychedelic-assisted, psychotherapy.
-We share a deep interest in, and a broad range of experience working with, the psychotherapeutic potential of non-ordinary states of consciousness and are committed to the integration of alternative and traditional methods psychotherapy.
+Polaris Insight Center is dedicated to the ethical and compassionate clinical use of ketamine-assisted and psychedelic-assisted psychotherapy.
+We share a deep interest in, and a broad range of experience working with, the psychotherapeutic potential of non-ordinary states of consciousness and are committed to the integration of alternative and traditional methods of psychotherapy.

-The founding members are all MAPS trained clinicians who have participated in both phase 2 and phase 3 clinical trials of MDMA-assisted psychotherapy for PTSD.
+The founding members are all trained clinicians who have participated in both phase 2 and phase 3 clinical trials of MDMA-assisted psychotherapy for PTSD.
 Polaris faculty have trained at the Ketamine Training Center and KRIYA Institute.

 Training Curriculum